Sep9

 Teaches no matter how hard Satan tries, nothing will be able to shake our faith or prevent us in becoming who God has called us to be.

-Teaches no matter how much our faith is tested and tried, it will always stand.
+Teaches no matter how much our faith is tested and tried, it will always stand firm.

-Teaches where worship and submission to Jesus is present, creates a power of God that can’t be shaken or defeated.
+Teaches how faith and submission to Jesus as Lord, creates a power force that can’t be shaken or defeated.

 Displays how Jesus is not a passive observant, but a participate in building the Church and edifying our faith.